typesense/typesense-website/docs-site/content/guide/laravel-full-text-search.md

 </Tabs>

-In order for the changes to take effect, you need to rebuild the Docker containers:
+In order for the changes to take effect, let's rebuild the Docker containers:

 <Tabs :tabs="['Shell']">